Healthy Homemade Teriyaki Marinade

 Serve

 For an extra layer of flavor, finish your dish with toasted sesame seeds, sliced green onions, or a few pineapple rings to add a bright, tropical twist.
-And if you’re serving marinated meats, my vegan Korean pancakes make a savory, crispy side that fits right in with the flavor profile.
-Whether you’re cooking indoors or firing up the grill, this marinade turns simple ingredients into something truly satisfying.
+And if you’re serving marinated meats, my vegan Korean pancakes make a savory, crispy side that fits right in with the flavor profile of this marinade.

 Expert Tips